 If you search around the internet for reviews, you will quickly find more people of similar belief.
 In the early 2000’s Logitech produced their first mouse from the MX series, and that was widely considered the best gaming mouse at the time.
 And a lot of the Logitech G502’s success can be linked to that of MX518.

 What made the MX518, so insanely popular was the fantastic palm grip and overall top-end quality.
-Which is where the G502 picks up, it’s built around the same palm grip design, but with a modern twist.
+Which is where the G502 picks up, it’s built with the same palm grip design, but with a modern twist.
 It can easily compete with any high-end mouse on the market, in both performance and quality.
 But on top of that it has unparalleled comfort and grip, only matched by its ancestors from the MX series.
 It’s almost as if it is custom-made for each customer, to fit their hand perfectly.
 So if you are a massive fan of the MX518, but are looking for something fresh, then this is the perfect pick for you.

 Logitech MX518 – Logitech G502

 We tested it in ‘Starcraft 2’, ‘CS-GO,’ ‘League of Legends’ and ‘World of Warcraft.
-And whether you are playing a first-person shooter, MOBA, RTS or a MMORPG it does not disappoint.
-The grip and comfort of this mouse are what makes really this mouse stand out.
+And whether you are playing a first-person shooter, MOBA, RTS or an MMORPG it does not disappoint.
+The grip and comfort of this mouse are what makes this mouse stand out.
 But that does not mean, that it is the only amazing thing there is to be said.
 The design makes it so that all the 11 fully programmable buttons are all intuitive and easy to reach.
 Its performance regarding speed, precision, and competitive capability is nothing shy of amazing.

 The customization options are also extremely admirable.
 Both concerning the above-average gaming software that comes along with it and the mice itself.
 That comes with a weight tuning set so that you can adjust its weight to your personal preference.